hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 pure technical deep dives, many of the Summit talks consist of stories.
 Big AWS customers like Volkswagen, Mercedes-Benz & more, share learnings from their biggest recent cloud endeavors.
-While some of them keep it light, or shy away from technical details, in others a leading engineer will bluntly tell you what worked and what didnt.
+While some of them keep it light, or shy away from technical details, in others a leading engineer will bluntly tell you what worked and what didn't.
 Besides that, there are also those expert talks by AWS, that focus only on a given architecture or pattern.
 Independent of your skill level, this can give you a *feel* for AWS - something that cannot be found in the documentation, the product video or in tutorials.